Learn

 - the Society gambling-related

-The current situation sees 68% of sustainable funds committed to the exclusion of certain activities that can cause addiction.
+The current situation sees 68 percent of sustainable funds committed to the exclusion of certain activities that can cause addiction.
 In detail:

 - 44% rule out gambling